1800 we care

 9. Can I choose which age group or sex I would prefer to foster?

 Yes, you can.
 However, you are far more likely to have continuous placements if you are willing to take children of all ages.
-In New South Wales there is currently a shortage of foster carers for teenagers and children of school age in particular.
-We will not be able to proceed with your enquiry if you are unable to consider children who are over the age of 6 years.
+In New South Wales there is currently a shortage of foster carers particularly for older children and for children who have high and complex needs.

 10. How much will I know about the child/young person before they are placed with me?